janto-pee/Linux-Server-Systems-Admin/README.md

-# Linux Terminal and File System
+# Python and Django Rest Framework With Terraform